 The next step is to choose a personal style now that you are not confined to military regulations.

-In this article, we are talking about creating a personal style in your work-life, but these principles can be used in your personal life too.
+In this article, we are talking about creating a personal style in your work-life, but these principles can be used in your transition to civilian life too.

 To help you to get organized and to remember all of the great decisions about clothes and accessories that you are about to make, I suggest that you grab an electronic device, or paper and pen to take notes that you can use when you go shopping.